Center for Students with Disabilities

 tracking page at the end of the semester

-Through the Accommodation Request Portal's
+Through the Accommodation Request Portal.

-notetaker application process.
 PLEASE NOTE: If you are registered with the Center for Students with Disabilities as a student receiving services (even if you are not actively using them), you will need to contact Patty Beran or Amy DiMola to have the Notetaker designation added to your profile.
 You will NOT be able to use the usual notetaker registration process, as you already have a profile in the system.
 Once the Notetaker designation is added, you will be able to search for and verify the courses in which you will be providing notes.
 Here is a

 training document to walk you through the process.
 Once you are registered as a notetaker, use the